 Here is a closer look at the North America Nebula in Cygnus, using a 300mm telephoto camera lens.
 NGC 7000 sits just below Deneb, which makes it very easy to locate and photograph.
 This nebula is extremely faint when observed visually, but shows up very well in a long exposure image.

-The North America Nebula and Pelican Nebula in Cygnus, along with nearby Deneb.
+The North America Nebula and the Cygnus Wall, near Deneb.